Straight answers. No marketing fluff.

 Once we have 3–5 signed enterprise pilots and 1,000 beta users, we raise a Series A to build the full team and expand the enterprise sales motion.

-The memory flywheel compounds with scale — the unit economics get better the more customers we have.
+The memory flywheel compounds with scale — the unit economics improve as usage grows.

 Talk to Patrick directly or see the benchmark data yourself.